syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Gridlines.md

 ## Minor Grid Lines

 Minor gridlines will be added automatically when the small tick lines is defined and using the [MinorTicksPerInterval](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RangeAxisBase.html#Syncfusion_Maui_Charts_RangeAxisBase_MinorTicksPerInterval) property of chart axis.
+The visibility of the minor gridlines can be controlled using the [ShowMinorGridLines](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RangeAxisBase.html#Syncfusion_Maui_Charts_RangeAxisBase_ShowMinorGridLines) property.
+The default value of [ShowMinorGridLines](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RangeAxisBase.html#Syncfusion_Maui_Charts_RangeAxisBase_ShowMinorGridLines) is `true`.

 {% tabs %}